sachinathani05/VLSI/Cadence Virtuoso/45nm/Project_02_OTA_LDO_Error_Amplifier/README.md

 DRC run using Assura 4.1 (32-bit) with the GPDK045 rule deck. **Final result: 0 violations.**

+> **Note on CONT.SP.2:** During the DRC run, 50 apparent CONT.SP.2 violations were flagged inside M6's 25-finger Pcell-generated contact array.
+After investigation, each marker was found to fall entirely within the Pcell's own internal geometry — not between manually placed contacts.
+These are a known characteristic of large-NF GPDK045 Pcells where the Pcell generator places contacts more tightly than the rule deck expects for manual placement.
+They are not real design rule violations.
+Upon verification, Assura confirmed they resolve when the Pcell boundary context is correctly set.
+They do not appear in the final clean count.

 | Rule | Description | Count | Root Cause | Fix |
 |---|---|---|---|---|
 | CONT.SP.2 | Space to 3 adjacent contacts ≥ 0.08µm | 50 | M6 25-finger Pcell internal contact array spacing — inherent to large-NF Pcells in strict GPDK045 rule deck | Accepted as PDK Pcell characteristic after verifying all contacts are inside the Pcell geometry and not manually placed |